-The U.S. Army Corps of Engineers, Sacramento District (District), hereby issues Regional General Permit (RGP) 9 for minor discharges of dredged and/or fill material into waters of the U.S. for certain activities conducted by the Sacramento Municipal Utility District (SMUD) as part of the its Upper American River Project (UARP).
+The U.S. Army Corps of Engineers, Sacramento District (District), hereby issues Regional General Permit (RGP) 9 for minor discharges of dredged and/or fill material into waters of the U.S. for certain activities conducted by the Sacramento Municipal Utility District (SMUD) as part of its Upper American River Project (UARP) and Chili Bar Project.